 I love ’em; they’re an incredibly tasty treat — especially on hot arid summer days.

-Don’t tell that to my 12-year-old daughter, Nina, though.
-She hates banana date milkshakes; claims the mere sight of them makes her gag.
+Don’t tell that to my daughter, Nina.
+She hates banana date milkshakes; the mere sight of them makes her gag.

 What’s really funny is Nina swears that the only thing worse than a banana date shake is escargot — although she’s never tried either of them.
 I know.

 My daughter is no different than folks who stubbornly refuse to try credit cards for the first time.
 They’re certain that credit card companies take advantage of consumers.
-They think nothing good can ever come from credit cards — nothing! — and they know this because, well, somebody told them so.
-Heh.
+They think nothing good can ever come from credit cards — nothing! — and they know this because, well … somebody told them so.

 If they only knew what they’re missing.